Gertrude Lawrence: Television and radio

 Viewers not employed by RCA or able to build television sets are described as "drama critics and radio columnists" who "witnessed the performance on sets many floors above the studios where" the Susan and God cast performed.
-The building is referred to by the Life writer as "New York's Radio City," apparently 30 Rockefeller Plaza.
-A caption for one of the still photos of the live telecast indicates that a view of the exterior of the "30 Rock" building was the final image that viewers saw while a voice-over identified it as the origin of the television broadcast.
+The building is referred to by the Life writer as "New York's Radio City," that is 30 Rockefeller Plaza.
+A caption for one of the still photos of the live telecast indicates that a view of the exterior of the "giant RCA building" was the final image that viewers saw while a voice-over identified it as the origin of the television broadcast.

 Many still photos from the live telecast were featured in the Life article, which was published almost two weeks later in the edition dated 20 June 1938.
 The event was newsworthy because it was the first full-length play live-broadcast on television.
 The text of the article says that technology required the actors to perform in a studio at 30 Rockefeller Plaza that RCA engineers had designed, during construction of the skyscraper five years earlier, for the anticipated medium of television.
 Primitive television cameras and lighting could not function properly inside a Broadway theatre.

 In 1943, Lawrence hosted a weekly series of American radio shows, some of them featuring discussions with guests and others adaptations of Hollywood hit films.
 In 1947, she returned to NBC for a production of the 1913 Shaw play The Great Catherine.

 To promote The King and I, Lawrence appeared on various television programs, including the Ed Sullivan-hosted Toast of the Town, with Rodgers and Hammerstein joining her to perform selections from the show.

 Additionally, she appeared on several BBC Radio interview and variety shows before and after World War II.